Dwight D. Eisenhower: World War I (1914–1918)

 Eisenhower served initially in logistics and then the infantry at various camps in Texas and Georgia until 1918.
-When the U.S. entered World War I, he immediately requested an overseas assignment but was again denied and then assigned to Ft.
+When the US entered World War I, he immediately requested an overseas assignment but was denied and assigned to Ft.
 Leavenworth, Kansas.
 In February 1918, he was transferred to Camp Meade in Maryland with the 65th Engineers.
 His unit was later ordered to France, but, to his chagrin, he received orders for the new tank corps, where he was promoted to brevet lieutenant colonel in the National Army.
-He commanded a unit that trained tank crews at Camp Colt – his first command – at the site of "Pickett's Charge" on the Gettysburg Civil War battleground.
+He commanded a unit that trained tank crews at Camp Colt – his first command.
 Though Eisenhower and his tank crews never saw combat, he displayed excellent organizational skills as well as an ability to accurately assess junior officers' strengths and make optimal placements of personnel.

-Once again his spirits were raised when the unit under his command received orders overseas to France.
+His spirits were raised when the unit under his command received orders overseas to France.
 This time his wishes were thwarted when the armistice was signed a week before his departure date.
 Completely missing out on the warfront left him depressed and bitter for a time, despite receiving the Distinguished Service Medal for his work at home.
-In World War II, rivals who had combat service in the Great War (led by Gen. Bernard Montgomery) sought to denigrate Eisenhower for his previous lack of combat duty, despite his stateside experience establishing a camp, completely equipped, for thousands of troops and developing a full combat training schedule.
+In World War II, rivals who had combat service in the Great War (led by Gen. Bernard Montgomery) sought to denigrate Eisenhower for his previous lack of combat duty, despite his stateside experience establishing a camp for thousands of troops and developing a full combat training schedule.